 Starbucks does rotate the menu.
 However, birthday and chocolate pops are always on the menu.
 To recreate the white sprinkles, I used Wilton's white nonpareils that I found on Amazon.

-- Birthday - Bite-sized vanilla cake mixed with vanilla buttercream, dipped in pink chocolaty icing and topped with white sprinkles.
+- Birthday - Bite-sized vanilla cake mixed with vanilla buttercream, dipped in pink chocolaty icing and white sprinkles.

 Note: All descriptions come directly from the Starbucks website.